Stamp Duty Land Tax: Mixed-use claims

 - At the point of acquisition, is there written evidence of any ongoing arrangements in place, such as contracts or agreements?

-If you’re in the process of making a purchase, or indeed have done so recently, and you’re unsure if you could have made a claim for mixed-use, please speak to your Old Mill adviser in the first instance, or alternatively, click here….
+If you’re in the process of making a purchase, or indeed have done so recently, and you’re unsure if you could have made a claim for mixed-use, please get in touch with us to see if we can help.